blahosyl/spicy/README.md

 As this was my first project using Django, some User Stories have a very detailed task list, both as learning and as documentation/reference.
 Issues that have tasks that were already familiar only have high-level bullet points.

+### Estimation

+Estimating the time it would take to complete each User Story is notoriously difficult, doubly so with the first project  in a new framework.
+This is why I did not assign sizes to the individual User Stories, instead, I treaded them as one unit.

+This proved to be the right strategy in retrospect, as inexperince caused me to take disproportionately long on tasks that would be much faster the second time around.
+On the other side, some other tasks could be completed much faster than estimated.
+All in all, the lack of relative sizing of individual User Stories did not have an adverse effect on the project.

 ### Project Board

 The Issues were added to the [Project Board](https://github.com/users/blahosyl/projects/5/views/2) in GitHub projects.